Generic Name: rilpivirine (ril-pi-VIR-een)

 It is important to take rilpivirine together with other medicines.
 Take all other medicines your doctor has prescribed at the right time of day.
 This will make your medicines work better.

-If you are taking a stomach medicine for heartburn or ulcers (such as cimetidine, famotidine, nizatidine, ranitidine, Axid®, Pepcid®, Tagamet®, or Zantac®), take the heartburn medicine at least 12 hours before or 4 hours after rilpivirine.
+If you are taking a stomach medicine for heartburn or ulcers (eg, cimetidine, famotidine, nizatidine, Axid®, Pepcid®, or Tagamet®), take it at least 12 hours before or 4 hours after rilpivirine.

 If you are taking antacids that contain aluminum, magnesium, or calcium, take the antacid at least 2 hours before or 4 hours after rilpivirine.

-If you are taking didanosine (Videx®), take the medicine on an empty stomach and at least 2 hours before or 4 hours after rilpivirine.
+If you are taking didanosine (Videx®), take it on an empty stomach and at least 2 hours before or 4 hours after rilpivirine.

 The dose of rilpivirine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of rilpivirine.
 If your dose is different, do not change it unless your doctor tells you to do so.